zippyy/myblog/content/post/netlify-vs-cloudlfare/index.md

 +++
-author = "Nicholas Bennett"
+author = 'Nicholas Bennett'
-date = 2023-03-26T01:58:03Z
+date = '2023-03-26T01:58:03Z'
-description = ""
+description = ''
 draft = false
-slug = "netlify-vs-cloudflare"
+slug = 'netlify-vs-cloudflare'
+tags = ['featured']
-title = "Netlify vs Cloudflare Pages" tags = ["featured"]
+title = 'Netlify vs Cloudflare Pages'
 +++

 I have been using Netlify since I started using Hugo and its been a great experience so far however Cloudflare Pages has been getting a lot of attention lately as well so I decided to try it.